Psychtoolbox-3/psychtoolbox-3.github.com/docs/DrawTextEncodingLocaleSettings.md

 hebrew alphabet.

 Direct drawing of unicode text characters outside the BMP is possible in
-the same way the default textrenderer if you've installed the neccessary
+the same way the default textrenderer if you've installed the necessary
 software as described in "help [DrawTextPlugin](DrawTextPlugin)".
 In that case, the unicode
 code points may have values greater than 65535, ie., they are processed
 internally as UTF-32 / UCS-4 characters - Each single number represents